2018 Could Be a Wave Election for Female Governors, Too

 The partisan landscape of gubernatorial races skews Democratic, with only nine Democratic-held seats (plus one independent aligned with Democrats, Bill Walker of Alaska) up in November, as opposed to 26 Republican-held seats.
 Down-ballot Democrats could benefit from a national Democratic wave election nearly as much as congressional candidates.
 The party controlling the White House has lost net governorships in 14 of the 18 midterm elections since World War II, and in the first midterms after a president takes office, the White House party has lost an average of five net governorships.
 Such losses tend to be particularly severe when the White House party begins the midterm cycle with a lot of governorship (e.g., in 1970, when Republicans lost half of the 22 governorships at stake, an exposure created in part by a boffo 1966 GOP cycle).

-But aside from probable Democratic gains, the most interesting thing about the gradually forming gubernatorial landscape for 2018 is the impressive number of women running for state chief executive positions, as Karen Tumulty reports:
+But aside from probable Democratic gains, the most interesting thing about the gradually forming gubernatorial landscape for 2018 is the impressive number of women running for state chief-executive positions, as Karen Tumulty reports:

 This year, at least 79 women — 49 Democrats and 30 Republicans — are running for governor or seriously considering it as filing deadlines approach, according to a tally by the Center for American Women in Politics at Rutgers University.